-While compressed variables are meaningful for immediate attributes, it can raise new issues for tardy attributes, especially with concurrent events.
-For example, there are three rules: $r_1$ (``after 8pm, turn on the thermostat to 28\textcelsius''), $r_2$ (``If the temperature rises above 25\textcelsius, turn off the thermostat''), and $r_3$ (``If the temperature rises above 27\textcelsius, open the window'').
+While compressed variables are meaningful for immediate attributes, they can raise new issues for tardy attributes, especially with concurrent events.
+For example, there are three rules: $r_1$ (``after 8pm, turn on the thermostat to 28\textcelsius''), $r_2$ (``If the temperature exceeds 25\textcelsius, turn off the thermostat''), and $r_3$ (``If the temperature exceeds 27\textcelsius, open the window'').
 If we simply compress the temperature as an integer in the range of [0,3] and set it directly change to 3 (28\textcelsius) from 0 in a few transitions after $r_1$ is executed, $r_2$ and $r_3$ will be executed simultaneously, which violates the fact.
 Hence, after listing all involved values of a tardy attribute, we add transitions of value changes to cover all of them, e.g., 1 (25\textcelsius) and 2 (27\textcelsius).